hannesgnann-hub/easyalias/README.md

 - generate `~/.easyalias/aliases.sh`
 - connect the generated file to `~/.bashrc` or `~/.zshrc`
 - build and run multi-step Automations (bash/zsh commands and timed waits) in a chosen working directory
+- schedule automations by clock time or local sunrise/sunset through systemd user timers, and trigger them with a global keyboard shortcut
+- keep running in the system tray after the window is closed, and optionally start hidden at login
 - build `.deb`, `.rpm`, and `.AppImage` packages

 ## Feature Tour